Simple and near-optimal algorithms for hidden stratification and multi-group learning: A reduction to sleeping experts

 To convert this online learner into a batch learning algorithm, we follow the strategy of \citet{helmbold1995weak}.
-To do this, we need to keep track of the internal hypotheses of the online learner.
+We do this by keeping track of the internal hypotheses of the online learner.
 That is, let $p_t( \cdot \, ; \, x)$ be the distribution that the learner at time $t$ would produce if fed the example $x$.
 Given these internal hypotheses, the final predictor is as follows: on input $x$, draw $t$ uniformly at random from $\{ 1, \ldots, n\}$, draw $(h,g)$ from $p_t(\cdot \, ; \, x)$, and predict $h(x)$.